Kyrgyzstan set to cling to Russia in face of security threats

 ISLAMIST THREAT

-But some opposition parties popular in the poorer south, where radical Islam is on the rise, may exploit the country's poverty to organize protests, especially if they lose the election, he said.
+But some opposition parties popular in the poorer south, where radical Islam is on the rise, may exploit the country's poverty to organise protests, especially if they lose the election, he said.

 Hundreds of Kyrgyz citizens are fighting for Islamic State (IS) in Syria and Iraq.
 Security forces killed six gunmen in two firefights in the capital Bishkek in July, saying they were IS members planning bomb attacks.